Compassion Cultivation Training FAQs

 Are scholarships, financial aid or sliding scale tuition offered?

-For the 2013 and 2014 training cohorts, a limited amount of funding was available to reduce costs for students whose participation was contingent upon the receipt of financial assistance.
-Please stay tuned for announcements regarding future certification program offerings.
+A limited amount of funding is available to reduce costs for students whose participation is contingent upon the receipt of financial assistance.

 Does CCARE help place certified instructors in positions once they’ve become certified?